justUmen/Bjornulf_lobe-chat/README.md

 ## 📝 To do :

+- \[xtts] 😭 Bug, there a popping / cracking sound in the stream in between senteces for now, I'll fix i when i can.
+- \[xtts] Allow to change the voices (several .wav samples) and change the language of the XTTS. (include auto detection of language ?, use default_en.wav for english, default_fr.wav for french, etc...)
 - \[comfyui] If used with LLM, Comfyui also sends the local image link as useless tokens.
 (Not a huge waste, but a waste nevertheless.)
 - \[comfyui] Use minio for storage of comfyui images.
 - \[comfyui] Optimize loading time of comfyui images.
 - \[comfyui] Store and save options, like current json...
-- \[xtts] Allow to change the voices (several .wav samples) and change the language of the XTTS. (include auto detection of language ?, use default_en.wav for english, default_fr.wav for french, etc...)

 ## 0 - Lobe-chat installation (for example with bun, but can use npm or whatever...)